Suspect in New Zealand massacre to face more charges in court on Friday

 Although journalists may attend and take notes, media coverage will be restricted.
 Judge Cameron Mander said media could only publish pixellated images of Tarrant that obscure his face.

-The massacre, which Prime Minister Jacinda Ardern labeled terrorism, was New Zealand’s worst peacetime mass killing.
+The massacre, which Prime Minister Jacinda Ardern labelled terrorism, was New Zealand’s worst peacetime mass killing.

 Dozens of representatives from around the world joined a national memorial service last week attended by Ardern and tens of thousands of New Zealanders.